 Physical therapy is beneficial for many people with arthritis and other types of chronic joint pain.
 It includes targeted activities, stretches, and exercises that build strength and flexibility in target joints.
 If you struggle to find ways to exercise that aren’t painful, your physical therapist can help keep you active and move your knee through its full range of motion.

 Talk to Dr. Boone and your physical therapy team about the benefits of assistive devices.
-An assistive device, like a cane or walker, or even shoe inserts, could take strain off your knee and make it easier for you to perform daily tasks.
+An assistive device, like a cane or walker, or even shoe inserts, could take the strain off your knee and make it easier for you to perform daily tasks.

 Maintain a healthy weight